 Research Achievement Awards

-The inaugural Brown Research Achievement Awards were given to six faculty members on April 19, 2017, at a Celebration of Research at Brown.
+Brown’s annual Research Achievement Awards were given to six faculty members on April 19, 2018 at a Celebration of Research program.

-Nominations for the awards were sought in several categories and then reviewed by a panel of distinguished Brown faculty.
-“We faced the challenge of selecting a small number of awardees from a truly outstanding group of highly accomplished researchers.
-The awardees are exceptional among an exceptional peer group,” Savitz said.
+Nominations for the awards were sought in six categories and then reviewed by panels of distinguished Brown faculty.
+“We were fortunate to have the nomination of many highly accomplished researchers and we then faced the challenge of selecting a small number of awardees from this outstanding group,” Pipher said.
 Besides the awards, each winner received a $5,000 research stipend.

-The six winners of the 2017 Research Achievements Awards are:
+The winners of the 2018 Research Achievements Awards are:

-The Research Achievement Awards are one of several Brown internal programs supporting research.
+The Research Achievement Awards are one of a number of Brown internal programs to recognize the importance of research by Brown faculty.
 Also announced at the April 19 Celebration of Research program were winners of the annual Seed and Salomon awards.